wide-dot/6809-game-builder/readme.md

 - display sprites by priority
 - animate sprites
 - display tilemaps (tile groups, animation, buffering, ...)
-- use multiple software scroll engines
+- multiple software scroll engines
 - play audio with dpcm, svgm, smid, smps, psg audio formats
-- use ym2413 and sn76489 sound chips
+- support ym2413 and sn76489 sound chips
 - play midi files (EF6850 ACIA)

 ## Building the 6809-game-builder

-Download the latest release or build the project.
+Download the latest release if you don't want to build the project.

 You need to have Java 8 (or newer) and Maven to be installed first.